vmware/pyvmomi/docs/vim/vm/ScheduledHardwareUpgradeInfo/HardwareUpgradePolicy.rst

-.. _vim.vm.ScheduledHardwareUpgradeInfo: ../../../vim/vm/ScheduledHardwareUpgradeInfo.rst

-.. _vim.vm.ScheduledHardwareUpgradeInfo.HardwareUpgradePolicy: ../../../vim/vm/ScheduledHardwareUpgradeInfo/HardwareUpgradePolicy.rst

 vim.vm.ScheduledHardwareUpgradeInfo.HardwareUpgradePolicy
 =========================================================
   The policy setting used to determine when to perform scheduled upgrades for a virtual machine.
-  :contained by: `vim.vm.ScheduledHardwareUpgradeInfo`_
+  :contained by: `vim.vm.ScheduledHardwareUpgradeInfo <vim/vm/ScheduledHardwareUpgradeInfo.rst>`_

-  :type: `vim.vm.ScheduledHardwareUpgradeInfo.HardwareUpgradePolicy`_
+  :type: `vim.vm.ScheduledHardwareUpgradeInfo.HardwareUpgradePolicy <vim/vm/ScheduledHardwareUpgradeInfo/HardwareUpgradePolicy.rst>`_

   :name: always